 ADMIRE VIBRANT CORAL REEF

-Whether you like to paddle board, snorkel, freepe, or scuba pe it’s an absolute must to spend as much time as possible in the water while visiting the Gili Islands.
+Whether you like to paddleboard, snorkel, or scuba it’s an absolute must to spend as much time as possible in the water while visiting the Gili Islands.
 While the sea turtles are the main attraction you’ll be delighted to discover other wonderful wildlife underneath the sea.
-The vibrant coral reef is thriving after suffering from a damaged past due to the Gili Island inhabitants and visitors commitment to recycling and keeping trash out of the water.
+The vibrant coral reef is thriving after suffering from a damaged past due to the Gili Island inhabitants and visitors’ commitment to recycling and keeping trash out of the water.
 I passed hard and soft coral in all shades of purple, blue, and yellow that seemed so unrealistic as I’ve grown accustomed to bleached out dead coral.

 Some of my favorites are the hard to see but easy to photograph puffer fish which like the Banded Sea Krait are lethal.
 They get their name from their ability to inflate by swallowing water and can be identified by their eyes which are positioned on the side of their heads.
 They’re second only to the golden poison frog for most poisonous vertebrate in the world.
 Some of their organs, including their skin, is poisonous and extremely deadly for humans–1,200 times more than cyanide!
 Yes, this is the same fish that some chose to eat as a delicacy, typically in Japanese cuisine!
 A risk I wouldn’t take considering that a single pufferfish could kill 30 adult humans.
 Oh, there’s also no antidote.
 Slightly less dangerous are the giant moray eels that lurk in dark places around the slope of the reef.